davetoland/bite-sized-ai/README.md

 # Bitesized AI

 **Bitesized AI** is a 5 part mini-series I've written, exploring concepts of applied AI using bite sized examples that interact with the OpenAI APIs.
-Each part consists of simplified code snippets, around 25-30 lines, each written in Python, NodeJS and C# .NET, to showcase some of the functionality available for you to use in your applications.
+Each part consists of simplified code snippets, around 25-30 lines, each written in Python, JavaScript and C#, to showcase some of the functionality available for you to use in your applications.

-## Bitesized AI: 01 - Voice Transcriber (Whisper Transcriptions & Reasoning)
+## Bitesized AI: 01 - Voice Transcriber (Whisper Transcription)

 Here we're using Whisper, a powerful automatic speech recognition model for fast and accurate audio transcriptions.
 It can produce granular time-stamping, understand around 100 different languages, and can cope with accents, regional dialects, and many slang expressions.

-For this bitesized demo, we're transcribing some spoken audio using word-level timestamps.
+For this bite sized demo, we're transcribing some spoken audio using word-level timestamps.
 Then, by applying a single LLM post-processing step, we map those timestamps and text segments into SRT subtitle cues.

 Key takeaways: